Just a quick update, I finally cracked the 10,000 pageviews in the past 30 days:Analytics www.bayislandnews.com.au Audience Overview 20171205-20180104

 As the times went by, so the technology moved.
 Now, as can be seen on the waterbus, people have eschewed printed media in favour of hand held devices.
-While U saw the rise of the laptop and the notebook – mobile phones eluded me.
+While you saw the rise of the laptop and the notebook – mobile phones eluded me.

 So, I had to dump the software which I had been using since, oh July 1997 (I remember the date, as I flew to Seattle to collect some ‘First Edition’ copies).
-Hard to leave, but the age of the portable device is well and truly arrived.
+Hard to leave, but the age of the portable device has well and truly arrived.

 So, it was back to school for me.
 First time I learnt website development it was 1995.
 The technology was, to say the least, primitive.
 Notepad and MS Word.
 And a lot of ‘coding’.
 This time it was much, much easier.
-In ’95 there was virtually no help, printed and definitely no halo forums (that should be fora).
+In ’95 there was virtually no help, printed and definitely no help forums (that should be fora).

 It took me a couple of painful months, but I’m now back on top of things, which brings me to the dreaded search engines and rankings and SEO (Search Engine Optimisation).

-Below you can see two graphs.
+Below you can see several graphs.
 The first shows what happens to your visitors if you make a stupid mistake (a real Ooops moment), the bottom shows what happens when you fix it.
 It can be seen that the visits, pageviews, everything came to a halt like hitting a brick wall on Oct 15th (actually this can also be seen in the uppermost graph as well).

 The image below can be seen to illustrate that after I fixed my silliness, the numbers rose steeply and immediately.
 The bottom image shows a full month’s statistics very clearly, from 17th Sept to 18th October.